You are here

 - Western Iowa Tech

 - Out-of-State Colleges

-If you do not see your school listed, click below for a general transfer plan or contact an Academic Adviser.
+If you do not see your school listed, contact an Academic Adviser listed below.

 Course Equivalency Guides

 Course Equivalency Guides lists courses offered at area community colleges and how they are articulated to Iowa State.
 Guides are available for community colleges in Iowa, Illinois and Minnesota.
 If your institution is not listed, please refer to TRANSIT or contact an academic adviser listed below.

 TRANSIT is a tool that transfer students use to find if your courses from two and four-year institutions will transfer and fulfill requirements for a chosen degree program.
 If your institution or course is not listed, please contact an academic adviser listed below.

 Admissions Partnership program (APP) gives students access to advisers and resources at Iowa State University while you still attend your community college.
 Students participate in APP while enrolled at their community college.
 It has a variety of benefits, including personal academic advising and mentoring from an adviser at Iowa State.

 If you are considering attending Iowa State, we would strongly encourage you to come visit campus.
 Visiting Iowa State’s campus provides you the opportunity to see campus, tour the residence halls, meet current transfer students, but most importantly, visit with an academic adviser.
 An academic adviser can discuss transfer coursework and answer any questions.
 Transfer Student Visit Days are designed specifically for students wanting to transfer to Iowa State.
 More information regarding Transfer Student Visits Days and campus visits can be found on the Iowa State Admissions website.